NAKOTI-AMAN/Motion-Detection-and-Surveillance-System/Surveillance System/README.md

 - If running headless (no GUI), the preview is automatically disabled and recording continues.

 **Troubleshooting**
-- Drive upload errors (403/permission issues): ensure the service account JSON `client_email` has access to the target Drive folder (share the folder with that email).
 - Serial port errors: confirm the correct COM port and baud rate, and that the device sends a newline-terminated `MOTION` line.
 - Mailgun errors: verify API key and domain are correct and that Mailgun account is configured to send to the recipient.